Obalfour/Flooder/README.md

 lcc -Wm-yC -o flooder.gb main.c
 ```

+or just run the

 ## Thank you

 I wanted to thank all the community for their support.

-Niels of Ferrante Crafts who help me release the physical version and design the box and manual of the game.
+Niels of Ferrante Crafts who helped me release the physical version and design the box and manual of the game.

-[joseJX](https://github.com/JoseJX) who help me with the pocket version support.
+[joseJX](https://github.com/JoseJX) who helped me with the pocket version support.

+[SuperSamio](https://github.com/SuperSamio) and [bbbbbr](https://github.com/bbbbbr) who helped me with the input selector

 ## Disclaimer
 I'm not affiliated with Nintendo in any way.